jortsmoder/wikiofdark.art/docs/index.md

 FFS can get quite expensive quite quickly, and there are some surgeons more reputable than others, but no obvious picks.
 It is difficult to find surgeons who are well known to be good, have reasonable waiting times, and have reasonably prices.
 One must trade off on some of these.
 It can also be difficult to compare, as it is much more custom for different people.

+Here is a non-exhaustive list of surgeons that are talked about sometimes.
+My research in this area is relatively non-exhastative so DYOR and maybe update this.

+#

 ## Body Hair